 Almost all bachelorette party emails begin with the above salutation.
 (Maybe a "hey, ladies!" if the MoH is a grammar enthusiast.)
 Where the thread goes from there, however, is anyone's guess, but authors Michelle Markowitz and Caroline Moss put their heads together to imagine how those email chains might read in their new book, Hey Ladies!: The Story of 8 Best Friends, 1 Year, and Way, Way Too Many Emails.

 "As the senders and recipients of our own 'hey ladies!' emails, there was something really cathartic about writing a slightly heightened version of those that could make people laugh," says Markowitz.
 "Because it seems like, no matter what, you're probably going to be on these emails for most of your 20s and 30s."

 What exactly is a "hey ladies!" email?
-This appropriated adjective describes the type of signature message that goes around in preparation of a significant event in the life of a female friend.
+Well, it's basically the type of signature message that goes around in preparation for a significant event in the life of a female friend.
 It's usually part exclamation of excitement, part request for pertinent information and/or money, and a full-on crash course in the nuanced communication methods of women.

 As Markowitz notes, if you haven't sent or received one yet, you will.
 If you have, you likely have some complaints about it, right?
-Since these messages aren't going anywhere, we implored the authors to help us figure out the best approach to keeping sanity (and positive bank balances!) intact.
+Since these messages aren't going anywhere, we implored the authors to help us figure out the best approach to keeping our sanity (and positive bank balances!) intact.

-Below, Markowitz and Moss chat how to perfectly draft—and reply to—a bridesmaid email, the one other thing they wish they'd included in the book, and all their feelings about exclamation points!!!
+Below, Markowitz and Moss chat how to perfectly draft—and reply to—a bridesmaid email.
+The one other thing they wish they'd included in the book are all of their feelings about exclamation points!!!

 Brides: Hey, ladies!!!
 (Sorry.
 Had to.)
 Where did this book concept come from, and specifically the idea to include a wedding?